ec-europa/platform-dev/profiles/common/modules/features/multisite_notifications/README.md

 What kind of notifications are handled ?
 ========================================
-Authenticated users can subscribe to notifications,and manage the way their notifications are handled.
+Authenticated users can subscribe to notifications, and manage the way their notifications are handled.

 -Authenticated users :